PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/opcode-descriptions.md

 | `fclass.q`       | `Set rd to a 10-bit mask indicating the class of the quadruple-precision value in frs1`                                          |
 : RV32Q - "RV32Q Standard Extension for Quadruple-Precision Floating-Point"

+ This table outlines the quadruple-precision floating-point extension for the 32-bit RISC-V architecture, supporting operations on 128-bit floating-point numbers with extended precision.

 | instruction name | instruction description                                                                                                          |
 |------------------|:---------------------------------------------------------------------------------------------------------------------------------|
 | `fcvt.l.q`       | `Convert the quadruple-precision value in frs1 to a 64-bit signed integer, then write the result to rd`                          |